mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Copy number.** Copy number is the piece identifier.
 The copy number reflects if the library has one (or more) copies of a single-volume monograph; one (or more) copies of a multi-volume, (e.g. Copy 1, or C.7.)
 -   **Call number type.** The classification system used for the call number.
 Select the **Call number type** from the drop-down list.
 Configured in [Settings \> Inventory \> Call number types](../../settings/settings_inventory/settings_inventory/#settings--inventory--call-number-types).
 -   **Call number prefix.** Prefix of the call number on the item level.
 -   **Call number.** Call number is an identifier assigned to an item, usually printed on a label attached to the item.
 The call number is used to determine the resource's physical position in a shelving sequence.
 For example, K1 .M44.
 If enabled you can use the number generator to generate the accession number.
-See [Using Number Generators Within Apps](../../settings/settings_service_interaction/settings_service_interaction) for more information.
 -   **Call number suffix.** Suffix of the call number on the item level.
 -   **Number of pieces.** Number of pieces.
 Used when an item is checked out or returned to verify that all parts are present (e.g. 7 CDs in a set).
 -   **Description of pieces.** Description of pieces.
 For example, 500 puzzle pieces.